Slaughterhouse: History

-Until modern times, the slaughter of animals generally took place in a haphazard and unregulated manner in diverse places.
+Until modern times, animals were slaughtered in a haphazard and unregulated manner in diverse places.
 Early maps of London show numerous stockyards in the periphery of the city, where slaughter occurred in the open air or under cover such as wet markets.
-A term for such open-air slaughterhouses was shambles, and there are streets named "The Shambles" in some English and Irish towns (e.g., Worcester, York, Bandon) which got their name from having been the site on which butchers killed and prepared animals for consumption.
+Such open-air slaughterhouses were called shambles, and there are streets named "The Shambles" in some English and Irish towns (e.g., Worcester, York, Bandon) where butchers killed and prepared animals for consumption.
 Fishamble Street, Dublin, was formerly a fish-shambles.
 Sheffield had 183 slaughterhouses in 1910, and it was estimated that there were 20,000 in England and Wales.

 Reform movement

 The slaughterhouse emerged as a coherent institution in the 19th century.
 A combination of health and social concerns, exacerbated by the rapid urbanisation experienced during the Industrial Revolution, led social reformers to call for the isolation, sequester and regulation of animal slaughter.
 As well as the concerns raised regarding hygiene and disease, there were also criticisms of the practice on the grounds that the effect that killing had, both on the butchers and the observers, "educate[d] the men in the practice of violence and cruelty, so that they seem to have no restraint on the use of it."
 An additional motivation for eliminating private slaughter was to impose a careful system of regulation for the "morally dangerous" task of putting animals to death.